 During the closing process, a variety of documents must be exchanged between you and several other parties such as your Lawyer, Realtor, Lender or Mortgage Broker.
 Some of these documents may already be in digital format (also known as “soft copies”), while some documents may still be in paper formats.

 Scanning documents the traditional way has always been a cumbersome experience that requires scanning equipment, specialized software and know-how (not to mention paper jams!)

 Thankfully, the mobile phone has become the modern day Swiss Army knife for most of us.
 With advanced cameras on most mobile devices, you can take pictures of documents and upload them in minutes.

 To successfully scan documents with a cell phone, you need to know the best way to photograph different types of documents.

-Here are tips for taking pictures with a phone:
+Here are the Deeded tips to scan documents a phone: